What Are Blended Cements?

 How Are The Cements Blended?

-There are a number of systems that are used to make blended cements.
-Some systems are capable of "on-demand" blending, while others may blend the materials in a fixed percentage into a storage silo.
-All of the systems meter the constituent products in the desired proportions, and then blend them to a uniform mixture.
+There are several systems that are used to make blended cements.
+Some systems are capable of “on-demand” blending, while others may blend the materials at a fixed percentage into a truck or storage silo.
 In most cases proportions can be adjusted to produce blends that optimize the desired properties in concrete.